 Maybe only a few children shall read it.
 It’s addressed to troubled readers, dreaming of great deeds, knowing how to work persistently.

 He may just as easily been referring to himself.

 In his lifetime, Korczak was adored by his pupils and respected amongst people in his field.
-Over 70 years after his tragic death at the Nazi death camp in Treblinka, Korczak continues to be an inspiration to many, proving that hard work, inquiry and dedication are the tools with which to understand the world and society at large.
+More than 70 years after his tragic death at the Nazi death camp in Treblinka, Korczak continues to be an inspiration to many, proving that hard work, inquiry and dedication are the tools with which to understand the world and society at large.

-Written by Agnieszka Witkowska (Korczakianum); translated by MK, 9 Jan 2012, updated by NR, 22 Feb 2017.
-Fragments of Zerubawel Gilead, Trembling Earth in Memories of Janusz Korczak, edited by L. Barszczewska, B. Milewicz, are used in the text.
+Sources: Fragments of 'Zerubawel Gilead, Trembling Earth in Memories of Janusz Korczak', edited by L. Barszczewska, B. Milewicz, are used in the text.